 Which Tuna Is Healthy For A Kitten?

-There are three types of canned tuna, tuna packed in water, canned tuna packed in oil, and canned tuna with added salt and other flavors.
+There are three types of canned tuna; tuna packed in water, tuna packed in oil, and tuna with added salt and other flavours.

 Freshly cooked tuna is the best for your kitten since there are no added preservatives or artificial minerals.

-Raw tuna may also harm your kitten since it can contain bacteria and parasites.
-By cooking tuna, the bacteria and parasites are killed and therefore making the tuna safe to eat.
+Raw tuna may also harm your kitten because it contains bacteria and parasites.

-However, this does not mean that you can give your kitten cooked tuna every day.
+However, this does not mean you can give your kitten cooked tuna daily.

 Oil is a fattening factor and should not be fed to cats.
 It may cause your kitten to develop some heart issues or high blood pressure.

-A cat should be fed tuna that is preserved by its juices and cooked.
+A cat should be fed tuna, preserved by its juices and freshly cooked.